-- Your child has been identified by the class teacher/SENDco/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups - You will be asked to come forward to a meeting to discuss your child's progress and help plan possible ways forward - You will be asked to give your permission for the school to refer your child to a specialist professional - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to better support them.
+- Your child has been identified by the class teacher/SENDco/Head Teacher (or you may have raised your own concerns) as needing specialist input instead of, or in addition to, quality first teaching and intervention groups - You will be asked to come forward to a meeting to discuss your child's progress and help plan possible ways forward

-- Devise targets and programmes of work to be delivered by school staff under the guidance of the outside professional e.g. a social skills group/reading programme - A group or individual work with an outside professional. - Referral onto another professional - The school may suggest that your child needs some agreed individual support in school.
+- You may be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or the LIST team.
+This will help the school and yourself to understand your child's particular needs better and be able to support them better in school - The specialist professional will work with your child to understand their needs and make recommendations, which may include: - Making changes to the way your child is supported in class e.g. some individual support or changing some aspects of teaching to better support them. - Devise targets and programmes of work to be delivered by school staff under the guidance of the outside professional e.g. a social skills group/reading programme - \circ A group or individual work with an outside professional. - Referral onto another professional - The school may suggest that your child needs some agreed individual support in school.
 They will tell you how the support will be used and what strategies they will use.

-Your child may need specified individual support identified in an Education, Health and Care Plan (EHCP).
+Your child may need Specified Individual Support identified in an Education, Health and Care Plan (EHCP).
 This means your child will have been identified as needing a particularly high level of individual or small group teaching, which cannot be provided for within the budget available to the school to support individuals with SEND.